elugens/hello-javascript/docs/general-javascript-questions/data-types/weakmap-and-weakset.md

 <CloseAllAnswers />

-### What is the difference between Map and WeakMap?
+### What is the difference between Map and WeakMap in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The first difference between Map and WeakMap is that keys must be objects, not primitive values in a WeakMap.
-WeakMap does not support iteration and methods keys(), values(), entries(), so there’s no way to get all keys or values from it.</div><br />
+  <div><strong>Interview Response:</strong> The first distinction between Map and WeakMap is that keys in a WeakMap must be objects rather than basic values.
+WeakMap does not allow iteration or the methods keys(), values(), and entries(); hence it cannot return all keys or values.</div><br />
   <div><strong>Technical Response:</strong> The first difference between Map and WeakMap is that keys must be objects, not primitive values.
 WeakMap does not support iteration and methods keys(), values(), entries(), so there’s no way to get all keys or values from it.
-Also, WeakMap is limited to the following methods including get, set, delete, and has.
+Also, WeakMap is limited to the following methods, including get, set, delete, and has methods.
 Why such a limitation?
 That is for technical reasons.
-If an object has lost all other references, then it is to be garbage-collected automatically.
-But technically it is not exactly specified when the cleanup happens.
+If an object has lost all other references, it gets garbage-collected automatically.
+But technically, it is not precisely specified when the cleanup happens.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />